Available with Business Analyst license.

 The list of apportionment methods is specific to United States local data.
 Your list is dependent on the local data installed and is derived from the block centroid point layer.

-Examples of apportionment layers
+Examples of custom apportionment layers

 International location and nondemographic data area are examples of apportionment layers.